 The Weymouth criminal defense attorneys at Zalkind, Duncan & Bernstein have spent decades representing clients in the greater Boston area during all phases of criminal matters.
 Whether you have been arrested in Weymouth or are involved in an investigation, called to a grand jury trial, or hoping to vacate a guilty plea, you can rely on our team of attorneys to use their expertise, intellect, and creativity to protect your individual legal rights while fighting for your best interests.
 Our experienced criminal defense lawyers have successfully represented clients in many of this city’s courts.
 Our lawyers represent clients in all areas of criminal law, including but not limited to: drug crimes, computer and internet crimes, drunk driving, gun crimes, sex crimes, violent crimes, white-collar crimes and fraud, foreign extradition, clerk-magistrate’s hearings, restraining orders, sealing and expungement, criminal appeals.

-We are also available to represent clients in Weymouth in civil matters in both state and federal courts, including personal injury, employment, civil rights, and family matters, and students in Weymouth (including elementary, secondary, undergraduate, and post-graduate) with discrimination, discipline, and other disputes with their schools.
+We are also available to represent clients in Weymouth in civil matters in both state and federal courts, including employment and civil rights, and students in Weymouth (including elementary, secondary, undergraduate, and post-graduate) with discrimination, discipline, and other disputes with their schools.

 If you are looking for a Weymouth employment lawyer, a Weymouth criminal defense attorney, or have an academic legal issue in Weymouth, please contact Zalkind Duncan & Bernstein LLP to speak with one of our experienced attorneys.